 Factoring Companies for Small Businesses

 Once you have decided that invoice factoring is the best option for your business you need to start considering which invoice factoring company will suit your needs most appropriately.

-For some small business factoring companies, you will need to have been in business for a certain amount of time and have a minimum turnover.
+For some small business factoring companies, you will need to have been in business for a certain amount of time and have a minimum turnover of about £100,000.
 You can self-select some companies based on these factors alone.

 What is Invoice Factoring for Small Business?

 Invoice factoring is a way for small businesses to raise capital and improve cash flow.
 You sell your unpaid invoices to an invoice factoring company in return for a cash advance.

 The cash advance usually equates to around 90 – 95% of the invoice value which you receive within 24-48 hours of sending the invoice to a factor.
 The remaining value of your invoice is paid back to you minus the factoring fees once it has been collected.

 Factoring small business options depend on a number of factors, and brings a range of advantages and disadvantages for your business.
 Weighing these up in the context of what options are available to you is important when choosing a factoring company.